 An ID card is non-transferable and does not authorize the card holder to obligate the University of Illinois in any way.

-A student who links an ID card to an authorized, contracted University service provider (e.g., for banking services) understands and agrees that he or she is releasing the UIN (as part of the card number) to said service provider.
+A student who links an ID card to an authorized, contracted university service provider (e.g., for banking services) understands and agrees that the student is releasing the UIN (as part of the card number) to said service provider.
 A student is responsible for notifying all said service providers if a linked ID card is lost or stolen.

 By accepting possession of the ID card, the cardholder agrees to hold harmless the Board of Trustees of the University of Illinois, and its officers, employees, representatives, or agents, from and against any claims, damages, costs, expenses, including an amount equal to reasonable attorney’s fees, or liabilities, including for loss or damage to any property or for death or injury to any person or persons, arising out of or in any way connected with any incorrect or outdated phone numbers that may be listed on the ID card.